LocationLos Angeles , CA United States

 ICE would not comment on the lawsuit itself, but said that international law requires countries to accept their nationals ordered deported by the United States.
 “The United States itself routinely cooperates with foreign governments in documenting and accepting its citizens when asked, as do the majority of countries in the world,” wrote ICE spokesman Brendan Raedy in an email.

 Raedy also said that 1,412 of those Cambodians had criminal convictions.

 The targeted refugees fled Cambodia in the 1970s to escape genocide.
-Many obtained permanent residency in the United States, but were then convicted of various crimes, said Lapinig.
+Many obtained permanent residency in the United States, but were then convicted of various crimes.

 One of the two named plaintiffs, 42-year-old Nak Kim “Rickie” Chhoeun was living in Long Beach.
 His cousin Posda Tuot said he recently accompanied Chhoeun to his regular ICE check-in.
 Yet Chhoeun never returned, and later called Tuot from a nearby detention facility.

-“It was just heartbreaking not to see him walk out,” said Tuot.
+“It was just heartbreaking not to see him walk out,” Tuot said.